Step 3 - Assessment

 Timeframe for approval

 The time taken to obtain a licence may vary.
 It depends on the quality of application lodged, the complexity of the proposed arrangements and how responsive you are to APRA’s requirements and requests throughout the assessment period.
-As a guide, it may take APRA from three to 18 months to assess an application.

 While your licence application is pending, it is important you notify APRA of any material changes to the supporting information you have lodged.
-As an example, you must notify APRA any changes to the composition of the board and management.
+As an example, you must notify APRA of any changes to the composition of the board and management.
 Failure to notify APRA can delay your application or possibly result in it being declined.

 The decision